History of Sunglasses Timeline

-Edwin H. Land created the first polarized sunglasses.
-Over the next decade, sunglasses became fashion staples and millions of pairs were sold across the country.
+Edwin H. Land, the man behind Polaroid, created the first pair of polarized sunglasses.
+Over the next decade, these sunglasses became fashion staples and millions of pairs were sold across the country.

 Ray-Ban introduced their iconic Wayfarers.
-The popular style was well-loved by everyone, from actor Jack Nicholson to fashion icon Anna Wintour.
+This popular style was well-loved by everyone, including many celebrities like Jack Nicholson and fashion icon Anna Wintour.

-Porsche Design, known for their high-end luxury vehicles, released the first sunglasses with interchangeable lenses.
-A limited-edition pair was released in 2018, featuring a multitude of colored lenses.
+Porsche Design, a luxury brand in Europe, released the first sunglasses with interchangeable lenses.
+A limited-edition pair was re-released in 2018, featuring a multitude of colored lenses.

-The aviator style had a resurgence in popularity when Tom Cruise wore his for the film Top Gun.
-The debonair celebrity raised the sales for Ray-Bans over 40% upon the movie’s release.
+Aviator sunglasses had a resurgence in popularity when Tom Cruise wore the shades in the movie, Top Gun.
+In fact, the movie's popularity raised the sales for Ray-Ban by over 40%!

-Sporty sunglasses became popular at the same time Jeff Gordon and Venus Williams were at their prime.
-Brands like Oakley and Ray-Ban created pairs that wrapped around the head.
+Sport sunglasses became popular.
+Jeff Gordon and Venus Williams were at their prime, and brands like Oakley and Ray-Ban created the first wrap around sunglasses.

-The new millennium was celebrated with funky sunglasses reading “2000.”
-Many people thought Y2K meant the end of the world, yet were still all smiles in their silly shades.
+Party goers celebrated the new millennium with funky sunglasses reading "2000."
+At the time, many thought Y2K meant the end of the world, but they still were smiling in their silly shades!

-Kanye West, aka Yeezy, introduced a new trend in sunglass design with these slit lenses.
-While they were never good at guarding the sun, they have been a trendy design for parties and events ever since.
+Kanye West introduced a new trend in sunglasses design with these slitted lenses.
+While these shades were never good at guarding the sun, they've become popular novelty items for parties and celebrations.

 California company EnChroma Labs created sunglasses that temporarily correct color blindness.
-The shades, which are still on the market today, feature Ray-Ban inspired frames and range from $325 to $450 per pair.
+These shades, which are still on the market today, feature Ray-Ban inspired frames and range from $325 to $450 per pair.